RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ### Extract minimum

-Extract minimum is by far the most complex operation of a Fibonacci Heap as it's where the actions that were deferred by other operations are performed.
+Extract minimum is the most complex operation of a Fibonacci Heap as it's where the actions that were deferred by the other operations occur.
 It starts by removing the minimum node from the root list and adding its children to the root list.

 {% include svg-with-script.html class="center-aligned" alt="Extract minimum" src="/images/2014/06/15/extract-min1.anim.svg" width="390px" %}

-If the minimum was the only node in the root list, the new minimum node to the smallest node in the root list and the operation is completed.
-Otherwise, the 'consolidate' operation is called which merges all trees of the same degree together until there is no two trees with the same degree.
-The minimum is then set as the smallest node in the root list.
+If the minimum was the only node in the root list, the pointer to the minimum node is set to the smallest node in the root list and the operation is completed.
+Otherwise, the 'consolidate' operation is performed which merges all trees of the same order together until there are no two trees with the same degree.
+The minimum is then set to the smallest node in the root list.

 {% include svg-with-script.html class="center-aligned" alt="Consolidate" src="/images/2014/06/15/extract-min2.anim.svg" width="390px" %}